sboulema/CodeNav/README.md

 - Sort by file order or by name
 - Toggle visibility by double-clicking the splitter bar
 - Dark theme support
+- Show on the left or right side
+- Filter items by kind (method, property) and access (public, private)

 ## Language support
 Currently only C#